artemklopow/hello-world/README.md

 Hi, everyone!
 My name is Artem.
 I`m from Russia and I study programming.
-London is a capital city of Great Britain.
+London is the capital city of Great Britain.